 Best SD Cards for the Nikon D7100: Quick Recommendations

 If you’re just after some quick recommendations so you can get on with shooting asap, here you go.
 These are usually pretty easy to find at major retailers, come from reliable manufacturers, and are cost-effective.

 Recommended Memory Cards for the Nikon D7100: The More Detailed Version

-First, the basics.
-The Nikon D7100 takes SD cards.
-It has two memory card slots (or dual slots), and you have some options in how those slots are used.
-You don't have to fill both slots if you don't want to--it'll work just fine with only one memory card--but using two opens up some useful features.
+The D7100 has two memory card slots (or dual slots), and you have some options in how those slots are used.
+You don’t have to fill both slots if you don’t want to–it’ll work just fine with only one memory card–but using two opens up some useful features.

 For example, the “overflow” option uses them in sequence, automatically rolling over to the card in slot 2 when the card in slot 1 is full.
 The “backup” option lets you create duplicate copies at the time you take the photo, one on each card.
 And, finally, Or you can designate a JPEG version of the image to save to one card while a RAW version is saved to the other (the “RAW slot 1 – JPEG slot 2” option).
 You can also designate which slot is used for recording video.

 The D7100 is compatible with both SDHC and SDXC memory cards.
 When it comes to buying memory cards, the practical difference is that SDHC cards are 32GB or smaller, while SDXC cards are 64GB or larger.
 In fact, the difference is more technical–those two specifications refer to the filesystem they’re formatted with–the SDHC specification uses FAT32 formatting, while the SDXC specification uses exFAT–but when it comes to buying memory cards, the practical difference is that cards 32GB and smaller will be labeled SDHC and cards 64GB and larger will be labeled SDXC.1